sophya-22/aeriscoin/doc/README.md

-Aeris Core
+Aeriscoin Core
 =============

 Setup
 ---------------------
-Aeris Core is the original Aeris client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Aeris transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Aeriscoin Core is the original Aeriscoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Aeriscoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Aeris Core, visit [aeriscoin.org](https://aeriscoin.com).
+To download Aeriscoin Core, visit [aeriscoin.org](https://aeriscoin.com).

 Running
 ---------------------
-The following are some helpful notes on how to run Aeris on your native platform.
+The following are some helpful notes on how to run Aeriscoin on your native platform.

 ### Unix